Devil's Island: Henri Charrière and Sylvain

 Henri Charrière's bestselling book Papillon (1969) describes his successful escape from Devil's Island, with a companion, Sylvain.
 They used two sacks filled with coconuts to act as rafts.
 According to Charrière, the two men leaped into heavy seas from a cliff and drifted to the mainland over a period of three days.
 Sylvain died in quicksand a short distance from the shore.
 From there, Charrière was to meet a man by the name of Cuic-Cuic who would help him continue and complete his escape to freedom; instead Charrière was caught again and served for a time in the Bagne at El Dorado, Venezuela.
 Once finally freed, he remained in Venezuela.

 Charrière's account aroused considerable controversy.
 French authorities disputed it and released penal colony records that contradicted his account.
 Charrière had never been imprisoned on Devil's Island.
 He had escaped from a mainland prison.
 French journalists or prison authorities disputed other elements of his book and said that he had invented many incidents or appropriated experiences of other prisoners.
 Critics said he should have admitted his book was fiction.

-Felix Milani
+Félix Milani

-Felix Milani travelled on the same ship over as Henri Charrière and wrote a book about his experiences titled The Convict.
+Félix Milani travelled on the same ship over as Henri Charrière and wrote a book about his experiences titled The Convict.